Lissy93/dashy/README.md

 Also within `./public` you'll find normal website assets, including `favicon.ico`, `manifest.json`, `robots.txt` and `web-icons/*`.
 There's no need to modify these, but you can do so if you wish.

+Note that the conf.yml file is where all config is read from.
+If you make any modifications through the web interface, you will need to export them into this file in order for your changes to persist.

 ### The Conf File 📄

 All app config is specified in [`/public/conf.yml`](https://github.com/Lissy93/dashy/blob/master/public/conf.yml) (in [YAML Format](https://yaml.org/)).